Trapeze (band): 1991–1994: Reunions and live releases

 Hughes, Galley and Holland revived Trapeze in 1991 for a concert tour featuring keyboardist Geoff Downes.
 On 20 March 1992 they supported Fish at Hammersmith Apollo.
 In May 1992, the band recorded the live album Welcome to the Real World: Live at the Borderline, which was released in 1998.
 Another live album, Live: Way Back to the Bone, was released the same year, featuring recordings from earlier in the band's career.
 The trio reunited again in 1993, recording a number of demos for a planned future release.
 On 9 February 1994, the band performed at the Irving Plaza in New York City as part of a concert dedicated to vocalist Ray Gillen, who had died on 1 December 1993.
 This was followed later in the year by a short string of shows in the US and the UK, which Hughes described as a "wonderful run" and a "great experience".
 The trio were joined for the shows by second guitarist Craig Erickson.
+Live at the Boat Club 1975 was released in 2006.

+Aftermath

-Live at the Boat Club 1975 was released in 2006, before Galley died on 1 July 2008, ending any future chance of the band returning again.
-Nearly a decade later, Holland died on 16 January 2018, which now leaves Hughes the sole surviving member of the trio.
+Following the release of Live at the Boat Club 1975 in 2006, Trapeze remained inactive, while Hughes continued with his solo career and collaborations with various artists.
+Mel Galley died of oesophageal cancer on 1 July 2008, and Dave Holland died of lung cancer on 16 January 2018, leaving Glenn Hughes the sole surviving member of the classic lineup.